Anyam0510/trader-sentiment-analysis/README.md

 # Trader Behavior & Market Sentiment Analysis

 ## Overview
-This project explores how Bitcoin market sentiment â€” captured via the Fear & Greed Index â€” influences trader behavior and profitability on Hyperliquid.
+This project explores how Bitcoin market sentiments captured via the Fear & Greed Index influences trader behavior and profitability on Hyperliquid.

 **Datasets Used:**
 - `historical_data.csv`: Trader-level activity on Hyperliquid